aframevr/aframe-site/README.md

 soft symbolic link, to the documentation installed in `node_modules/aframe/docs/`.

 Old versions of documentation are handled through `multidep.json`.
+Run `npm run bumpdocs` to try to pull the latest documentation from GitHub branches (e.g., `aframevr/aframe#docs-v0.3.0).

 ## Deployment